Programs Designed to Address Unmet Needs in Bacterial Infections and Rare Diseases

 Our pipeline of anti-infective agents is one of the most unique in the industry and consists of four product candidates, including:

 - SPR994, a first in class oral carbapenem that has demonstrated potent in vitro and in vivo activity against a wide variety of Gram-negative bacterial infections, including those harboring drug-resistant extended-spectrum beta-lactamases (ESBLs).

-- SPR720, a candidate oral antimicrobial agent being developed for the treatment of non-tuberculous mycobacterial (NTM) lung infections.
+- SPR720, an candidate oral antimicrobial agent being developed for the treatment of non-tuberculous mycobacterial (NTM) lung infections.

-- IV Potentiator Platform includes SPR206 and SPR741, two intravenous (IV)-administered product candidates being developed as innovative options to treat MDR Gram-negative bacterial infections within the hospital.
+- IV Potentiator Platform includes SPR206 and SPR741, two intravenous (IV)-administered next-generation polymyxin analogues in clinical development as innovative options to treat MDR Gram-negative bacterial infections within the hospital.
 The agents have demonstrated broad Gram-negative antibacterial activity as monotherapy (SPR206) or by co-administration with existing antibiotics (SPR741).

 The following table illustrates our product candidates, their status, and anticipated milestones for ongoing development.

 Information as of June 1, 2019